310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Kuro %}
 Calm down, Tetsu.
-You're a mess when you try to think in words, so take a deep breath and just move your body.
+You’re a mess when you try to think in words, so take a deep breath and just move your body.
 It’ll work out better for you that way.
 {% endbubble %}

 {% bubble Tetora %}